apache/iceberg/format/spec.md

 2. For `float` and `double`, the value `-0.0` must precede `+0.0`, as in the IEEE 754 `totalOrder` predicate.
 NaNs are not permitted as lower or upper bounds.
 3. If sort order ID is missing or unknown, then the order is assumed to be unsorted.
 Only data files and equality delete files should be written with a non-null order id.
 [Position deletes](#position-delete-files) are required to be sorted by file and position, not a table order, and should set sort order id to null.
 Readers must ignore sort order id for position delete files.
 4. Position delete metadata can use `referenced_data_file` when all deletes tracked by the entry are in a single data file.
 Setting the referenced file is required for deletion vectors.
 5. The `content_offset` and `content_size_in_bytes` fields are used to reference a specific blob for direct access to a deletion vector.
-The values must exactly match the `offset` and `length` stored in the Puffin footer for the deletion vector blob.
+For deletion vectors, these values are required and must exactly match the `offset` and `length` stored in the Puffin footer for the deletion vector blob.
 6. The following field ids are reserved on `data_file`: 141.

 The `partition` struct stores the tuple of partition values for each file.
 Its type is derived from the partition fields of the partition spec used to write the manifest file.
 In v2, the partition struct's field ids must match the ids from the partition spec.